TehMerow/Blender_Nord_Dark_Theme/readme.md

 A dark theme for Blender 2.8x+ utilizing the [Nord Color Pallette](https://www.nordtheme.com/) by [Arctic Ice Studio](https://github.com/arcticicestudio)

+# All workspaces in Blender are themed, here are some examples

 ## Main Workspace, 3D Viewport

 ![screenshot of the 3D viewport](screenshots/screen_main.webp)